 The pros of family dinners – it’s the longest meal of the day, averaging 22 minutes, making it a good opportunity to catch up on school, work, and the day’s activities.
 The cons – it can be tough for working parents to get home in time to cook, and teens often have homework and afterschool activities that can interfere with dinner time.
 Use these resources to find simple, affordable recipes and family-friendly conversation starters and games that can help you connect around the table.

-- The Family Dinner Project is a nonprofit initiative that champions family dinner as an opportunity for family members to connect with each other through food, fun, and conversation about things that matter.
-Visit their website (www.thefamilydinnerproject.org) to find tons of recipes, family activities, and conversation starters.
-They also offer a free online program – Food, Fun, & Conversation: 4 Weeks to Better Family Dinners – that is full of tools and resources to help you make family dinners a household staple in just four weeks.
-Sign up at www.thefamilydinnerproject.org/4week-program
+The Family Dinner Project is a nonprofit initiative that champions family dinner as an opportunity for family members to connect with each other through food, fun, and conversation about things that matter.
+Visit www.thefamilydinnerproject.org for tons of recipes, family activities, and conversation starters.
+They also offer a free online program, Food, Fun, & Conversation: 4 Weeks to Better Family Dinners, with tools and resources to help you make family dinners a household staple in just four weeks.

 - Printable Conversation Questions Card Game – Thirty Handmade Days Blog

 - Printable Family Dinner Conversation Starter Cards – The Crafting Chicks Blog